Updated on 11 May 2021

 Airport Transfer & Apartment Stay Packages in Tokyo

 At MetroResidences, we offer over 2000 serviced apartments in Tokyo.
+We offer the following types of apartments:

 – Monthly serviced apartments where the minimal rental is 30 days – perfect for those looking for a temporary apartment.